micmejia/bible-dump/NKJV/Ezekiel/Ezek 11.md

 And they will go there, and they will take away all its detestable things and all its abominations from there.

 ###### 19
-Then I will give them one heart, and I will put a new spirit within [^e]them, and take the stony heart out of their flesh, and give them a heart of flesh,
+Then I will give them one heart, and I will put a new spirit within them, and take the stony heart out of their flesh, and give them a heart of flesh,

 ###### 20
 that they may walk in My statutes and keep My judgments and do them; and they shall be My people, and I will be their God.